borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

     checks:
         - name: repository
           frequency: 2 weeks
+        - name: archives
+          frequency: 1 month
 ```

-This tells borgmatic to run this consistency check at most once every two
+This tells borgmatic to run the `repository` consistency check at most once
+every two weeks for a given repository and the `archives` check at most once a
-weeks for a given repository.
-The `frequency` value is a number followed by a
+month.
+The `frequency` value is a number followed by a unit of time, e.g. "3
-unit of time, e.g. "3 days", "1 week", "2 months", etc. The `frequency`
+days", "1 week", "2 months", etc. The `frequency` defaults to `always`, which
-defaults to "always", which means run this check every time checks run.
+means run this check every time checks run.

 Unlike a real scheduler like cron, borgmatic only makes a best effort to run
 checks on the configured frequency.
 It compares that frequency with how long